MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 ### BackupDirectory

-Use this this setting to control which directory the password for the managed account is backed up to.
+Use this setting to control which directory the password for the managed account is backed up to.

 |Value|Description of setting|
 |--- |--- |